 When you're wondering what not to put on your dating profile, the answer is... nothing.
 Don't leave empty space.

-This is, without a doubt, the biggest of all dating profile mistakes men make.
+This is, without a doubt, one of the biggest dating profile mistakes men make.

 It suggests you don't have friends who can take a decent picture of you, or that you don't do anything interesting enough to be photographed.
 If you are getting Tinder no matches, this is almost certainly the primary reason.